pearsonca/scala-commsim/index.md

 useful and practical representation.
 This approach is not new; it is essentially advocating for agent-based modeling.
-We reiterate some insights from the software engineering discipline on how to proceed in a reuse-able, replicable fashion, and discard some past emphasis on embedding those agents in a network.
+We reiterate some insights from the software engineering discipline on how to proceed in a reuse-able, replicable fashion, then discuss how these practices relate to more traditional equation-based models.

-To motivate this discussion of the *dark network* approach, with a large empirical dataset and its interpretations, using shorthand like *the Montreal data* or *the Montreal network*.
+We motivate this discussion of the *dark network* approach, with a large empirical dataset and its interpretations, using shorthand like *the Montreal data* or *the Montreal network*.
+We ultimately demonstrate characterizing a simple network analysis - community detection - in terms of micro-simulation of the covert group augmenting this dataset.

 For longer notes, we will embrace an aside format as follows:

 >##The Montreal Municipal WiFi Service Data & A Basic Model
 >